ikhemissi/hello-worlds/README.md

 # hello-worlds

-A simple app in various programming languages
+A simple hello world app written in various programming languages

+These apps will have at least 1 dependency to illustrate how we can install dependencies within a Docker container.